 Apart from playful singing and dancing, the participating children are offered elementary music literacy training, and as instruments we have introduced pennywhistles, xylophones and djembes.
 The programme is running at Pre Schools and Day Care Centres in Soweto.
 The CMCM music teachers are on weekdays visiting Siyacathula Day Care, Asha Pre-School, Peaceful Day Care, Salvation Army Crèche, Seoding Pre School and Morris Isaacson Crèche.

-3. MIAGI YOUTH ORCHESTRA AND YOUTH BIG BAND - MYO & MYBB - AND THE SEMI PROFESSIONAL FORMATIONS DERIVING FROM THIS WORK
+3. MIAGI YOUTH ORCHESTRA, MIAGI NEW SKOOL ORCHESTRA - AND THE SEMI PROFESSIONAL FORMATIONS DERIVING FROM THIS WORK

-MIAGI Youth Orchestra and Youth Big Band grew out of the need of a formation for youth studying within the many developmental music education initiatives that MIAGI has partnered with and supported since 2001.
+MIAGI's youth orchestra and ensembles work grew out of the need of formations for youth studying within the many developmental music education initiatives that MIAGI has partnered with and supported since 2001.
 The members are guided by some of the very best tutors and conductors and come from all ethnic and social backgrounds.
 There is no cost to individual participants and MIAGI arranges orchestra courses and international tours as well as other performance opportunities for the young musicians.

-To get a feeling of the quality of our Youth Orchestra Work, - download and read a Front Article that was published in STAR TONIGHT in connection with our MIAGI Youth Orchestra tour of Eruope 2012, and/or listen to the MIAGI Youth Orchestra at Konzerthaus Berlin on Youtube
+Front Article that was published in STAR TONIGHT in connection with our MIAGI Youth Orchestra tour of Europe 2012.

 4. MIAGI MENTOR & PROTEGE PROGRAMME - READ MORE ABOUT THIS PROGRAMME IN THE MIAGI CREATES OPPORTUNITIES COLUMN AT THIS PAGE